CertIZDAT/russian-trusted-root-ca-analyzer/README.md

 ## Results

+Note: You should only run the analysis from Russian IP's.

 There are five files with results:

 - [ssl_cert_err.txt](ssl_cert_err.txt) – Failed request due to Russian Trusted Sub CA requirement;